BattermanZ/StaleFlix/README.md

 ## Configuration

-Copy the sample file and populate your secrets:
+Copy the sample file at the root of your project folder and populate your secrets:

 ```bash
 cp .env.example .env